-In addition to being an internationally renowned, actor, filmmaker, author and photographer, Matthew is a political activist and environmentalist.
-He’s worked with many of the film industry’s most acclaimed directors on projects including Birdy, Full Metal Jacket, Dark Knight Rises, Married to the Mob, Vision Quest, Memphis Belle, Shortcuts, Showtime’s Weeds and the Netflix global phenomenon, Stranger Things.
+Matthew Modine is a Plastic Oceans International Ambassador, actor, filmmaker, author, photographer, political activist and environmentalist.
+He’s internationally renowned and has worked with many of the film industry’s most acclaimed directors on projects including Birdy, Full Metal Jacket, Dark Knight Rises, Married to the Mob, Vision Quest, Memphis Belle, Shortcuts, Showtime’s Weeds and the Netflix global phenomenon, Stranger Things.

-You can find out more about Matthew at his website: http://matthewmodine.com/
+Learn more about Matthew at his website: http://matthewmodine.com.